Frenquently asked questions.

 13. I would like my container here, why won't you put it there?

-Our drivers have over 60 years of combined service experience.
-We give them every latitude on placement of containers.
-But sometimes with the turn radius of the truck, and the length of the needed area, we cannot safely access certain areas.
+Our drivers are highly trained and experienced.
+We give them every latitude on placement of containers, But sometimes with the turn radius of the truck, and the length of the needed area, we cannot safely access certain areas.
 Also consider the "boom" on our trucks has to raise approximately 30 ft in the air to off-load our containers.
 Low hanging power lines, tree branches, car ports, or garages can impede this from happening.
 We do not like to have to tell you "it won't go there", but our expert drivers have the experience to ascertain a safe and proper placement.
 If you have questions or concerns about placement, please call the office for assistance with alternative placement.

 14. Do I need a permit?